adriaan-vd-graaf/genome_integration/docs/source/simulation_for_mr_link.md

 tar -xvf genetic_map_HapMapII_GRCh37.tar.gz genetic_map_GRCh37_chr2.txt
 ```

-Interpolation was done using the following python script
+Interpolation is  done using the following python script
 ```
 python3 interpolate_genetic_map.py
 ```

 Haplotypes of biallelic snps were isolated from the individuals which are part of the European superpopulation,
 except for Finnish individuals.
-The list of individuals to include were saved in the file `non_finnish_european_individuals.txt`.
+The list of individuals to include are saved in the file `non_finnish_european_individuals.txt`.
 which was made based on the sample table from samples in the `20130606_sample_info.xlsx`.
 from `ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/working/20130606_sample_info/`.